vidma/aac-speech-android/README.md

 * Download and install the latest apk: https://github.com/vidma/aac-speech-android/raw/master/acc_speech_latest.apk
 * Install gesture search http://www.google.com/mobile/gesture-search/  or from android market: https://market.android.com/details?id=com.google.android.apps.gesturesearch
 (note the tablets I tested the app with did not support Gesture Search -- you will get some more poor homemade search capabilities)
-* Run the app; then go to application's Menu->Preferences and click on 'Install pictograms'.
+* Run the application
+    * This will ask you to download the datafiles to continue (select Yes).
+This will download the 5000 icons and the vocabularies (~20MB), so better do this on WiFi.
+    * You may later update the dataset from menu->Settings->Update icons

+About Languages and Text-to-Speech:
-to use French or English you have to set your phone/tablet language to you wish to use (go to your phone Settings).
-English support is very experimental.
+* to use French or English you have to set your phone/tablet language to the one you wish to use (go to your phone Settings)

-you will also need text to speech engine to be installed (go to Settings->Install voice data etc).
+* you will also need text to speech engine to be installed (go to Settings->Install voice data etc).

-For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
+    * For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
 Note: I'm not affiliated with them, just used and liked their quality.
+* English support is very experimental so far.

 CURRENT ISSUES